Energy = Milk · Coffee^2

 About Me

 Hello!
-I am Anthony, a senior undergraduate at Washington University in St. Louis (WUSTL), majoring in joint program Econ+CS, with a double major in Mathematics.
-My early study in architecture and art led me to an interest in geometry, which I now explore with a focus on data in a broad sense.
-I’m interested in various geometric structures, including symplectic and noncommutative geometry, as well as probabilistic and coarse geometry.
-I also enjoy visual models in low-dimensional topology and discrete differential geometry.
+I am Anthony, a senior undergraduate at Washington University in St. Louis, majoring in a joint major Econ+CS, with a double major in Mathematics.
+I will do my Math PhD at Rice University next fall.
+My early study in architecture and art led me to an interest in geometry, which I now explore with an additional layer of data in a broad sense.
+I’m interested in various geometric structures, including Riemannian and symplectic geometry, as well as probabilistic and coarse geometry.
+I also enjoy visual models like knots, graphs, polytopes, and some low-dimensional manifolds.
+I like drawing these models either by hand or in vector graphics.

 Outside of math 🔢, I enjoy reading social theories 📖, listening to classical music 🎻, traveling ⛰️, and spending time with my cat 🐈.